-ID [,[XXXX] [,S]] D
+ID [,[XXXX] [,S]] D P

 Initialize Data.
-This instruction requires that the FORMAT switch, on front of drive be on to allow access to the sector address words on the disc.
+This instruction requires that the FORMAT switch, in front of drive be ON to allow access to the sector address words on the disc.
 This command results in the disc address being placed in the sector currently referenced.
 If the defective track indication (D) is added to this instruction each sector is tagged defective.
 If the protect track indication (P) is added to this instruction, each sector is tagged as protected.
 If the spare track indication (S) is added to this instruction, each sector is tagged spare.
-This process is repeated on as many sectors as the word count allows.
-The default case writes 6144 words which is equal to 48 sectors of 128 words each.
+This process is repeated on as many sectors as the word The default case for a 7905/7906/ count allows.
+7920 writes 6144 words from the write buffer which is equal to 48 sectors of 128 words each; for a 7925, 8192 words are written which is equal to 64 sectors of 128 words each.
 (XXXX = word count.)

-1S [,[CCC] [,[H] [,SS]]]
+IS [,[CCC] [,[H] [,SS]]]

 Incremental Seek.
-This instruction will do an initial seek to the location specified in this instruction and will increment the cylinder by one each time it is executed until it reaches cylinder XXX.
-Following cylinder XXX it will seek to cylinder Ø. Default condition is zero.
+This instruction will do an initial seek to the location specified in this instruction (default = 0) and will increment the cylinder by one each time it is executed until it reaches cylinder XXX.
+Following cylinder XXX it will seek to cylinder 0.
+(Note that IS instructions are independent of one another when two or more are used in the same program.)
 The initial value of CCC,H,SS is reset if the OPDSN program is restarted.
-(XXX = 410 for 7905 and 822 for 7920.)
+(XXX = 410 for 7905/7906 and 822 for 7920/7925.)